 James Pathoulas - Integrative Health Science SJU '16

 Andrea Betts - Global Business Leadership CSB '15

 By Michael Hemmesch

-The CSB and SJU students worked on a project on campus throughout the 2013-14 academic year, and presented their findings in March at Mayo Clinic in Rochester, Minn., and in a written report.
+The CSB and SJU students worked on a project on campus throughout the 2014-15 academic year, and presented their findings in March at Mayo Clinic in Rochester, Minn., and in a written report.
 On average, each student put in roughly 150 hours of work during the program.

 Support and praise from advisers

-MISP aims to assist Mayo Clinic in the assessment of new product submissions by Mayo researchers, provide research opportunities for undergraduate science and business students and provide leadership development and research opportunities for MBA students.
+Now in its ninth year, MISP aims to assist Mayo Clinic in the assessment of new product submissions by Mayo researchers, provide research opportunities for undergraduate science and business students and provide leadership development and research opportunities for MBA students.

 The program was designed in 2006 by John Meslow, a retired Medtronic executive.
-Together with Mayo Clinic Ventures and the Minnesota Private College Council (MPCC), Meslow created a unique program to place students from a variety of disciplines at the interface of innovations in science and medicine and the fields of intellectual property, marketing and business development.
+Together with Mayo Clinic Ventures and the Minnesota Private College Council (MPCC), Meslow created an innovative model for student experiential learning.

 In total, there were 11 presentations over two days by MPCC member institutions.